darryncampbell/App-Actions-Demo/README.md

     </capability-binding>
 </shortcut>
 ```
-You also need to point to your `shortcuts.xml` file from your Android manifest
+You also need to point to your `shortcuts.xml` file in your Android manifest

 ```xml
 <meta-data